Quadratic cohomology: Abstract

 \section{Abstract}

-We study homological invariants of smooth families of real quadratic forms as a step towards a `` Lagrange multipliers rule in the large'' that indends to describe topology of smooth vector functions in terms of scalar Lagrange functions.
+We study homological invariants of smooth families of real quadratic forms as a step towards a ``Lagrange multipliers rule in the large'' that intends to describe topology of smooth maps in terms of scalar Lagrange functions.